ArianMathai/kws2100-exam-map-based-web-systems/README.md

 1. Work in teams of 2 or 3:

-- We have been working as a duo and programming has been done has pair programming.
+- We have been working as a duo and programming has been done as pair programming.